Midlands State University: Organisation

 The titular head of the university is the Chancellor, who is the President of Zimbabwe.
 The university is governed by a University Council, comprising the university's chief officers, representatives of the Senate, staff and students, nominees of the Minister of Higher and Tertiary Education and representatives form various sectors of commerce and civil society.
 The chief executive of the university is the Vice-Chancellor, who is appointed by the Chancellor after consultation with the Minister of Higher and Tertiary Education and the University Council.
 The Vice-Chancellor is assisted by one or more Pro–Vice-Chancellors, appointed by the University Council with the approval of the Minister of Higher and Tertiary Education.

 The academic authority of the university is vested in the Senate, comprising the university's chief officers, the deans of faculties, all full professors, the chairmen of departments and staff and student representatives.
 The university is divided into faculties, managed by an executive dean and governed by a Faculty Board comprising all professors and lecturers.

-Academic programmes

-The degree programmes and courses on offer are strengthened through flexible packaging of modules.
-Flexible packaging allows students studying for a particular degree to make themselves more marketable by including in this package of studies more modules from other programmes.